 The system is divided into four independent layers, each with a single responsibility.

-Layer 2 — Virtualization API Layer The Oracle VirtualBox SDK (vboxjws.jar) — a Java library that exposes programmatic control over VMs.
+The Oracle VirtualBox SDK (vboxjws.jar) โ a Java library that exposes programmatic control over VMs.
 This layer is vendor-provided, not custom code.
 It maps directly to what VirtualBox's desktop application does, but accessible via Java API calls.
+Every competing technology in Layer 1 (VMware, Docker, AWS EC2) ships an equivalent SDK โ there is always a one-to-one pairing between the virtualization technology and its API layer.

 The key design principle: each layer is independently replaceable.
-Swap VirtualBox for Docker in Layer 1 and 2, and Layer 3 adapts its SDK calls.
+Swap VirtualBox for Docker in Layers 1 and 2, and Layer 3 adapts its SDK calls.
 Layer 4 never changes.

 Layer 3 in Detail: The REST API